Molly A. Albecker, PhD

 Making friends in the Smoky Mountain National Forest

 During my postdoc at Northeastern University Marine Science Center (2019-2021), I worked with Katie Lotterhos and Geoff Trussell to develop a new analytical approach to estimate CovGE (covariance between genetic and environmental effects on phenotypes).
 CovGE can occur at any biological level in response to any environmental gradient, can scale up to affect community dynamics, and, most importantly, can dictate responses to environmental change.
 Therefore, using our new analytical approach, we can integrate CovGE into the predictions of responses to future environments.

 In addition, I worked with a network of scientists within the Research Coordinated Network for Evolution in Changing Seas to synthesize, integrate, and advance our understanding of evolution in changing seas.
 I contributed by co-editing Proceedings B. Special Issue on Evolution in Changing Seas and co-authoring a paper that explored how trade-offs manifest across complex life cycles, whether trade-offs across the life cycle will constrain or promote adaptation in response to changing environments, how genomic data can be used to investigate trade-offs across life cycles, and how to design within-generation selection experiments to test whether climate change affects fitness trade-offs among life stages.

-For my PhD at East Carolina University with Mike McCoy, I studied the mechanisms that affect adaptation to contemporary environmental change.
-I characterized patterns of local adaptation in amphibians inhabiting saline habitats by determining how phenotypes differ across life stages (egg, tadpole, adult) in response to saltwater exposure.
-To accomplish this work, I used an integrative approach that incorporated molecular techniques, empirical experimentation, meta-analysis, field studies, and theoretical work.
+My dissertation research focused on the mechanisms that affect adaptation to contemporary environmental changes.
+I characterized patterns of local adaptation in amphibians inhabiting saline habitats by determining how various phenotypes differ across life stages (egg, tadpole, and adult) in response to saltwater exposure.
+To accomplish this, I used an integrative approach that incorporated molecular techniques, empirical experimentation, meta-analysis, field studies, and theoretical work.